clj-pdf/clj-pdf/README.md

 ### Known issues

-When a `:bottom-margin` property is set on the document and the document has chapters, table borders will not render correctly.
+When a `:bottom-margin` property is set on the document and the document has chapters, borders in tables after the first occurrence of a chapter tag will not render correctly.

 ## Document Format